 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records; establishes the rights of students to inspect and review their education records; and provides guidelines for the correction of inaccurate and misleading data, the right to consent to disclosures of personal information and the right to file a complaint with the U.S. Department of Education concerning alleged failures by MACC to comply with the FERPA requirements.
 The law applies to all schools receiving funds under an applicable program of the U.S. Department of Education.

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Once students have enrolled in course work at Moberly Area Community College FERPA rights transfer to the student, regardless of the student's age.
 An authorization to disclose any educational record to any person (including a parent) must be initiated by the student.
-More information about the authorization procedure and FERPA may be requested in the Student Services Office.
+More information about the authorization procedure and FERPA may be requested in the Student Affairs Office.

 More information from the U. S. Department of Education about FERPA is available online at: http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html